Vol. 2, No. 1, March 1964 - "Cultural"

 Abstract

-In 1958 the State Council of Education mandated a sone semester course, World Cultures, as a requirement of high school graduation in 1963.
+In 1958 the State Council of Education mandated a one semester course, World Cultures, as a requirement of high school graduation in 1963.
 The course was conceived as an emphasis upon "concepts rather than facts, and would concentrate upon values, ideas, motivations, and contributions of peoples of various non-western societies."
 Dr. Boehm, state superintendent, further stated, "Our students will soon learn to appreciate those who live elsewhere, even though these peoples may think differently, live differently, and act differently than we do.
-Perhaps from such vicarious experiences [whatever these are supposed to be] aquired by our boys and girls will come the basis for peaceful solutions to some of the grave and complex international problems of our times."
+Perhaps from such vicarious experiences [whatever these are supposed to be] acquired by our boys and girls will come the basis for peaceful solutions to some of the grave and complex international problems of our times."

 THE RISE AND FALL OF THE EMPIRES IN ANTIQUITY WITHIN THE NORTH AFICAN-SOUTHWEST ASIAN CULTURE REGION